cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/README.md

 # Tutorial [framework name] CUI wallet

 In this tutorial, we will implement the CUI Plasma Wallet using [framework name].

-This is the process from Deposit to Exit, which is the sequence of steps required to exchange on Plasma.
+Once this tutorial is complete, you will be able to create a Wallet that can do the following.

+- deposit Ether and ERC20 tokens to Plasma
+- transfer tokens on Plasma.
+- withdraw a token from Plasma to Layer1.

 ## Prerequistes